 Old Stone is the only remaining building to have been in existence during the lighting of Public Square with Charles Brush’s arc light in 1879.

 The building was struck by another severe fire on January 5, 1884.
 John Foote, Samuel E. Williamson and Col. John Hay convinced the congregation that the historic site was worth preserving.
 Work began immediately, with architect Charles Schweinfurth employed to guide the restoration.
 Mr. Schweinfurth was new to Cleveland and Old Stone’s renovation was the first of many important commercial architectural contributions he was to make to the city.

-While Old Stone’s walls required few repairs, the interior needed to be completely reconstructed.
-The steeple was declared unsafe and removed.
+While the walls required few repairs, the interior needed to be completely reconstructed, and the steeple was declared unsafe and removed.
 The restored church, dedicated on October 19, 1884, is essentially the church you see today.
 A recent capital campaign resulted in cleaning and repairing the church, re-landscaping, and restoring the steeple.
 The Sanctuary was also renovated.

 Parish House/Old Stone Center

 When plans were made for the Sanctuary in 1853, they included an adjacent building on Ontario Street to provide for a chapel, Sunday School rooms and “church parlors.”
 The building was completed months before the Sanctuary was dedicated in 1855.
 The fires of 1857 and 1884 caused only minor damage to this building and it continued to be used until 1893, when a new chapel was completed.
 In 1921, largely through the generosity of Sereno P. Fenn, the commercial building and land north of the church property were acquired.
 The building was renovated in 1926 to serve as Old Stone’s Parish House.